Travel in the Spiritual Worlds

 Finally, a fifth approach to the new covenant is sacramental.
 Here, Christ says at the Last Supper, "... do this in memory of me."
 Catholics take this command very seriously and require their members to attend mass weekly to reenact the Last Supper in order to fulfill this command.
 Again, obeying this command could be interpreted as a ritual activity that is an obligation necessary in order to fulfill the new covenant.

-When society accepts this dualistic world view and its ideal of fighting evil, creating and enforcing repressive laws becomes divine legislation and retribution.
+When religious or secular societies accept this heretical dualistic world view and its ideal of fighting evil (think Marvel Comics for the secular version), creating and enforcing repressive laws becomes divine legislation and retribution.
 Eternal punishment in hell goes hand-in-hand with giving long prison sentences to offenders, long periods of solitary confinement, and capital punishment.
 Torturing enemies here is consistent and proper just as God will later torture them in hell.
 This may explain why a Washington Post/ABC poll found that 69% of white evangelical Christians said that the CIA's use of "enhanced interrogation" was acceptable while only 41% of the secular population believed that it was acceptable.

 Many people find meaning and purpose as they join what they consider a divinely inspired struggle.
 Some even believe that going to war especially in the Middle East means we are closer to the "end times" and support it in hopes of bringing about the end of the world and Christ's return.
 Angry individuals, groups, and nations who feel they have been victims of injustice often seek additional moral justifications for making war.
 People see themselves as victims of liberal elites, secular humanists, government regulators, the IRS, an unelected Supreme Court, the Israeli lobby, foreign terrorists, theistic Muslim states, or a "kingly" President, and want to express that anger in some form of war.
 Pride in "exceptionalism" further increases these bellicose tendencies since Americans are special (chosen by God) and therefore have additional responsibilities to punish evil.